FrogCircle/TreeBook/api.md

 ##TREE DATA
 <pre>
 /articles               GET  (PG) get some Tree Data for 250 trees /articles/:treeId       GET  (PG) gets a tree data by ID /treeimage/:treeId      GET  (PG) gets tree imgurl by ID

+/articles/new           POST (PG) adds a new tree to the database
 </pre>

 ##MESSAGES (Trees/Users)